smtorres/Start_Images/README.md

 For the first example, you do not need to import or get data from external sources.
 The <tt>mnist.load_data()</tt> command will automatically download it for you.
 A small part of the second example will require you to mount your GoogleDrive and have a folder called "Toy Example" with a couple of images from animals.
 This is for illustrative purposes.
 The main example should work without that bit.

+The code includes a few lines to download 600 images from this repository for further analysis.
+These images come from Getty and are copy-righted so PLEASE do not publish or distribute them under any circumstance.
+I am posting them to be used ONLY for pedagogical purposes and for the example covered in this class. i do not own the rights of any of the aforementioned pictures, and the credit/author/owner of each of them is specified in the CSV files included in the repository.

 ### BoVW
 This repository contains a folder with all the relevant code to create a Bag of Visual Words (the code is adapted from Adrian Rosebrock's BoVW article and code.)
 It also contains an <tt>R</tt> script with functions that will make possible to run a visual STM with the output from the Python code as input.
 The steps are the following: